Connect with us

 The board has explored ways to minimize the cost of its programs since 2019.
 The One Grant, unveiled last October, was the board’s latest proposal.

 Under the One Grant, the state would award aid based on a student’s financial need and academic merit.
-The highest award of $4,500 would go to the poorest students with the best ACT scores — that award is significantly less than many low-income students currently from the HELP grant.
+The highest award of $4,500 would go to the poorest students with the best ACT scores — that award is significantly less than many low-income students currently receive from the HELP grant.

 READ MORE: How much financial aid will you get under the Mississippi One Grant?